AdobeDocs/analytics-platform.en/help/components/exports/manage-export-logs.md

 ## Rerun a completed or failed export

 You can rerun one or more exports associated with specific export logs.
-To rerun an export, the export log must have a status of Complete or Failed and be no more than 7 days old.
+To rerun an export, the export log must have a status of Completed or Failed and be no more than 7 days old.

 1. Select the checkbox next to one or more export jobs that you want to rerun.